pengzhansun/EgoIntention/README.md

 ## Challenge

-Models must resist distractions from unintended objects and reason about **uncommon functionalities** of objects.

-Example: In the query *“gather my phone and belongings”*, existing models often wrongly ground **phone** (explicitly mentioned), while the correct target is **handbag** (implicitly intended).
+The model must infer the intended object from the full intention sentence, rather than simply detecting explicitly mentioned objects.
+In this example, “gather my phone and belongings” explicitly mentions “phone” (highlighted in red) , which often misleads existing visual grounding models to identify the wrong object (red box).
+The correct target, a handbag (green box), is only implied.

 <div align="center">
   <img width="500" src="https://github.com/pengzhansun/EgoIntention/blob/main/Figures/cr_challenge.jpg"/>